IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 Admins will be happy to assist those experiencing harassment to feel safe in this community.

+A person should have one account, and each account should be one person.
+If you are posting on behalf of a company, say your own startup, or a place at which you work, that's fine.
+But you are posting it from *your* account, not from a *company* account.

 #### Getting Help

 If something goes wrong, get help by: